RockManJoe64/aws-amplify-build-image/README.md

 # aws-amplify-build-image

-A custom build image based on Amazon Linux for use with AWS Amplify
+Custom build images based on Amazon Linux for use with AWS Amplify.

+## Current Images

+- **amplify-ruby-build** - Used to build latest Jekyll sites on AWS Amplify using ruby ~> 2.7